openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 the object being upgraded.

-A custom resource called `UpgradeTask` will be defined with the details of the object being upgraded, and will in trun be updated with the status of the upgrade by the upgrade-container scripts.
+A custom resource called `UpgradeTask` will be defined with the details of the object being upgraded, and will in turn be updated with the status of the upgrade by the upgrade-container scripts.

 OpenEBS team will release an openebs-upgrade-tools container